 - This role is added as a mandatory approver in the Dependency workflow settings.

 - Roles held by the schedule owners of both participating initiatives are added as mandatory approvers in the Dependency workflow settings.

 To add a dependency manager to a team:

 - Access the Team tab.

-- From the Available Roles select Dependency Manager.
+- From the Available Roles drop-down list select Dependency Manager.

 Approving or Rejecting a Dependency

 If you are nominated as an approver, you will see the approval notification on your Personal (Home) Dashboard.
 For each notification, you can see the name of the associated workflow, name of the item, the name of the initiator (hover over the greyed callout symbol) and a down arrow button.
 Note: Clicking on the Dependency name will display the Dependency Dashboard.